DSpace/DSpace/dspace-xmlui-mirage2/readme.md

 In production mode, Grunt will concatenate and minify all javascript files referenced in the `Mirage2/scripts.xml` file (for more details see the javascript section of this document) in to a single `theme.js` file, to improve the performance of the theme.
 In development mode all javascript files will be separate and untouched, to make debugging easier.

-Similarly for CSS, Compass will compile the CSS either using `Mirage2/config-dev.rb` or `Mirage2/config-prod.rb`.
-Both will yield a single css file: `main.css`, but the dev version won't be minified and will contain the scss file name and line number as a comment above each CSS rule.

 By default, Grunt will build the javascript and CSS in production mode.
 Use the `mirage2_dev` maven profile, or run Grunt with the `dev` task to build the theme in development mode.

 ### Note: ###